Victor-Rodriguez-VR/cecs-105/README.md

 # cecs-105
-CECS 105 Workshop :)
+CECS 105 Workshop assignment to get us into Github :)

-Test test, adding something test!
+Testing testing, nothing to see here!